 Perfect Buyer Emerged for Zócalo

-Tucson shopping legacy Zócalo was sold in May, 2018 to Green Things the local garden, landscape and nursery destination located on River Road in the Binghampton Historic District.
-Zócalo's previous proprietors, Robert and Karri Stowe, have agreed to stay on and have been instrumental in the transition of Zócalo to Green Things.
+Tucson shopping legacy Zócalo was sold in May, 2018 to Green Things; a local garden, landscape and nursery destination located on River Road in the Binghampton Historic District.
+Zócalo's previous proprietors, Robert and Karri Stowe, have agreed to stay on as consultants and have been instrumental in the transition of Zócalo to Green Things.
 They continue to work closely with new owners Jack and Jan Westenborg to expand Zócalo into a Gallery and a cluster of shops dubbed “Zócalo Village” on the Green Things premises.

-Jan felt strongly that it would be a shame for Tucson to lose such a local treasure.
+Jan felt strongly that it would be a shame for Tucson to lose a local treasure of this caliber.
 Buying Zócalo and tapping into the Stowes’ extensive expertise as consultants and buyers seemed the perfect solution.
 Stowes have true insider information after pounding cobblestones world-wide for so many years.
 It was their keen eye that made Zócalo a prime destination for unique artifacts that add dimension to homes.
-Always eager to discover new pieces to introduce to their clientele, the Stowes’ emphasis on products “hecho a mano” yielded merchandise that adds warmth and an interesting touch to our casas.
+Always eager to discover new pieces to introduce to their clientele, the Stowes’ emphasis on products “hecho a mano” yielded merchandise that adds warmth and an interesting touch to our Casas.
 Jan’s background in Mexican folk art, archeology, anthropology and history, via college studies in Guadalajara seemed to complement the Stowe’s skills.
 Jan also had travelled extensively across Mexico and continues toiling to conquer the Spanish language.
 It seemed to be a match made in heaven.
 The vision was created to move Zócalo's merchandise to a cluster of shops and the historic house on the grounds at Green Things.
 The name “Zócalo Village” seemed an apt moniker for the concept to merge Zócalo and Green Things into a combined marketplace.
-The historic home has become Zócalo's Gallery, housing the most upscale merchandise with the addition of fine Western oil paintings.
-The four other adjacent shops contain home décor, mirrors, pendant lamps, furniture, garden art, gift items, and related folk art from around the world.
+The historic home on our property has become Zócalo's Gallery, housing the most upscale merchandise with the addition of fine Western oil paintings and bronze sculptures.
+The four other adjacent shops contain home décor, mirrors, lamps, furniture, garden art, gift items, and related folk art from around the world.